 Not surprisingly, the watercolour markers aren’t quite as strong as traditional watercolours, but they are very close.
 I was disappointed with how light Alizarin Crimson Hue was, as even Permanent Alizarin Crimson (which is usually a hue to represent the fugitive Alizarin Crimson) is much darker and deeper in other brands, and Dioxazine Violet wasn’t quite the deep royal purple I am used to.

 The Winsor & Newton watercolour markers feel more or less the same as regular markers when used straight on the paper.
 They lay down smoothly and evenly, with none of those annoying overlap marks.
 When the marks are fresh, they dissolve quite easily, though if the marker has been allowed to dry, it takes a bit more scrubbing.
+In fact, on one piece where I got distracted half way through and had left the marker to dry for a full day by the time I was able to come back to it, it was very difficult to get much of the colour to move when I applied a wet brush to it.
 When washed, some of the colours seem a little weak in relation to the amount of solid colour applied, but most remain strong and bright.

 Because the colours go on strong, it can be difficult to get paler hues unless you use water with them.
 One of the main ways I used these markers was by outlining the area I wanted to colour with the marker, and then using a wet brush to drag the colour into the main area.
 Another way you can get a more diluted wash is by wetting the paper first and then scribbling over it with the marker.
 Though some of the water will absorb into the marker tip when you do this, it doesn’t ruin it; simply scribble with it a little to work the water out of it and it will soon return to its full strength.